SunKissed Lola: 2021: Formation

-2022-present: Debut and Pasilyo
+2022-present: Debut and Pasilyo (Aisle)

 Laura Lacbain, an accountancy alumna from Subic Bay, joined her former bandmates Viloria and Quimson as one of the band's vocalists in March 2022.
-On July 30, 2022, the band announced its plans to release their debut single "Makalimutan Ka" to streaming platforms on August 19.
+On July 30, 2022, the band announced its plans to release their debut single "Makalimutan Ka" (To Forget You) to streaming platforms on August 19.
 While promoting their debut, Serito joined the second season of Idol Philippines, only reaching the Do-or-Die middle round of the competition and being eliminated on the August 7 episode of the program.

-The band released a live performance video to their YouTube channel on August 26, rehearsing the song "Eba" for Filipino rapper Kiyo as his supporting act in select venues.
+The band released a live performance video to their YouTube channel on August 26, rehearsing the song "Eba" (Eve) for Filipino rapper Kiyo as his supporting act in select venues.
 They released their follow-up single "HKP" to music sites on September 16, along with a visualizer.
 They made their first online guesting on October 25 for MOR Entertainment.

-On October 28, SunKissed Lola released their third single "Pasilyo" across multiple platforms.
+On October 28, SunKissed Lola released their third single "Pasilyo" (Aisle) across multiple platforms.
 Described as a romantic wedding anthem, the track debuted on top of the Spotify Viral 50 - Philippines chart dated November 23.
 It reached number one on Spotify Philippines and broke the record for the biggest single-day streams for an OPM song.
 It topped Billboard Philippines Songs, making SunKissed Lola the first Filipino band to lead the chart.
 The band accompanied Kiyo as his supporting act for Enchanted Kingdom's Salo-Salo Fest on December 2 in Santa Rosa, Laguna.
 The group held their first major performance of "Pasilyo" online in iWant ASAP on December 4.
 Their Wish 107.5 Bus performance of "Pasilyo" went viral, accumulating 2 million views on YouTube as of March 8, 2023.

-SunKissed Lola released "White Toyota" as their fourth single on January 6, 2023, describing the track as an ode to "road trips".
-They will release "Damag" as their fifth single on March 17.
+SunKissed Lola released "White Toyota" as their fourth single on January 6, 2023, describing the track as one of the first songs they've written and an ode to "road trips".
+They released "Damag" as their fifth single on March 17 featuring shortone.

+In September 2024, SunKissed Lola released their first album titled Olaholah after their Canadian tour last July.
+This was followed by an Australian tour together with Silent Sanctuary in October.

+Artistry and influences

+SunKissed Lola described their sound as drawing different genres in terms of arrangement and musicality, ranging from rock, R&B, soul, pop, jazz and classical.
+Serito cited Owl City and Jason Mraz as major songwriting influences, while Ombao listed the band Moonchild as integral to their sound.